 #1: Tap Water

 First we must consider the most basic and fundamental source of all: the tap.
-Tap water is sourced from lakes, rivers, or reservoirs near any given town or city and is most usually treated at a plant before being piped to local homes.
+Tap water is sourced from lakes, rivers, or reservoirs near any given town or city.
+After being treated at a plant, tap water is piped to local homes.
 Technically, most tap water (especially in the tri-state area) should be fine to drink, but the truth is that it’s hard to know just how clean your water is.
 Some smaller towns and cities do not have the necessary treatment measures in place, and even when they do they may be poorly equipped to deal with the specific contaminants plaguing the water.
-Furthermore, pipes that water gets sent through are often old and eroded, leading to metal and lead-poisoning crises like the one in Flint.
+Furthermore, tap water pipes are often old and eroded, leading to metal and lead-poisoning crises like the one in Flint.
 Drinking tap water won’t kill you, but it certainly is not your safest option.

 #2 Mineral Water

 Mineral water is sourced from natural bodies of water that are rich in beneficial minerals.
-Certain minerals, like magnesium and calcium, have many healthy properties when found in water, as they increase H2O’s ability to transport nutrients and toxins in and out of your body.
-Some tap water contains these elements naturally, but if the water’s been treated it has likely been stripped of its beneficial minerals, leaving high-end companies like Evian to offer mineral-infused water.
+Certain minerals, like magnesium and calcium, have many healthy properties when found in water.
+They increase H2O’s ability to transport nutrients and toxins in and out of your body.
+Some tap water contains these elements naturally, but if the water’s been treated it has likely been stripped of its beneficial minerals.
+This leaves high-end companies like Evian to create mineral-infused water.
 However, healthy mineral water often becomes pricey, as one trip to the local grocery store confirms.

 #3 Spring Water

-Spring water (think Fiji) is bottled straight at the water source and is claimed to be 100% pure and naturally protected from any pollutants.
-This may be the case, but because the water is untreated it is unknown what contaminants might be in it, however minute their concentrations.
-However, even if the water if completely pure, the same financial problem arises: clean, healthy water, which should be the standard across all municipal water systems and accessible to everyone, becomes an expensive, high-end product impractical to buy in bulk.
+Spring water (think Fiji) is bottled straight at the water source.
+Supposedly, this water is 100% pure and naturally protected from any pollutants.
+This may be the case, but because the water is untreated there is no knowing what contaminants it might contain, however minute their concentrations.
+However, even if the water is completely pure, the same financial problem arises: clean, healthy water, which should be the standard across all municipal water systems and accessible to everyone, becomes an expensive, high-end product impractical to buy in bulk.